Go Back Email Link

 Instructions

 • Make the dough.
 Add the warm water and active sourdough starter to a large mixing bowl.
-Stir until the water and sourdough starter is almost fully incorporated.
+Stir until the water and sourdough starter are almost fully incorporated.
 Drizzle the honey in and stir.
 Add the salt and the flour.
 Using a wooden spoon, stir to combine as much as you can.
 You may need to use your hands to add the rest of the flour.

 • Stretch and folds.
-After 1 hour remove the cover.
-It is time to start stretching and folding.
+After 1 hour, remove the cover.
 Wet your hands with some water (this will prevent the dough from sticking to your hands).
-Pick up 1 side of the dough then stretch it up and fold the dough over onto itself.
-Continue this process 3 or 4 times, turn the dough so the bottom is facing up.
-Cover and allow to sit for 30 minutes. *This strengthens the dough and you will notice the dough become more soft and pliable with each stretch and fold session.* Repeat the stretch and folds 3 more times for a total of 4 stretch and fold sessions.
+Pick up one side of the dough, then stretch it up and fold the dough over onto itself.
+Continue this process 3 or 4 times, turning the dough so the bottom is facing up.
+Cover and sit for 30 minutes.

 • Divide and rest.
-Remove the cover and transfer the dough to a clean dry space.
-Divide the dough into 12 equal portions and form them into a ball. *The dough may be a little sticky, if that is the case you can add some flour to your working space.* Cover and allow to sit for 1 hour.
+Remove the cover and place the dough on a clean, dry surface.
+Divide the dough into 12 equal portions and form them into a ball.

 • Prep baking soda bath.
-Prepare the water bath by adding the water, honey, and baking soda (if using) to a large pot and bring to a boil over medium-high heat. *Baking soda gives the bagels a golden brown color.*
+Prepare the water bath by adding the water, honey, and baking soda (if using) to a large pot.
+Bring to a boil over medium-high heat.

 • Shape.
 Uncover the dough balls and shape them into bagel shapes by pressing a hole into the middle of the dough and then stretching the hole.
-Place the prepared bagel onto a piece of the 4x4 inch (2.5x2.5 cm) parchment square.
-Repeat this process 11 more times until all of the dough balls have been shaped into bagel shapes. *The parchment paper allows for easy transfer, preventing the dough from sticking to your hands or the counter.*
+Place the prepared bagel onto one of the parchment squares.
+Repeat this process 11 more times until all of the dough balls have been shaped into bagel shapes.

 Notes